heejit/fyne_codes/README.md

-Extended the Entry widget to take the Date Input
+1. Extended the Entry widget to take the Date Input.
+2. HBoxRationLayout layout widget by percentage of current width.